 - If your child doesn’t like something, it doesn’t matter.
 Remove it from the plate, and offer it again in a few weeks time.
 Tastes change as taste buds develop.

-- Try to use organic foods, and don’t boil them.
-You’re trying to maintain the flavours – bland food isn’t very interesting.
+- Try to use organic foods.
+You can get organic baby food such as rice cereal for babies or you can make it yourself.
+If you make it yourself don’t boil them and try to maintain the flavours – bland food isn’t very interesting.
 Steaming works best for hard vegetables, or we often pan-fry in a non-stick pan with no oil.

 - If there is a history of allergies, asthma or eczema in either parent’s family, try to avoid milk products (cow’s milk, cheeses and yogurts), shellfish, citrus fruit and their juices or eggs, until your baby is around eight months old.
 If there are allergies, also avoid sesame seeds or peanuts.
 If you’re really concerned, do a blood allergy test, so you know for definite what to avoid and what not.
 There is also a school of thought that says avoiding these things increases the risk of allergies, rather than reducing it – do your research and decide for yourself.